-USDA APHIS PPQ Science & Technology Plant Pathogen Confirmatory Diagnostics Laboratory 9901 Powder Mill Rd.
-Bldg.
-580 Laurel, MD 20708

-Phone: 301-313-9208 or -9271
+USDA APHIS PPQ Science & Technology Plant Pathogen Confirmatory Diagnostics Laboratory 9901 Powder Mill Rd., Bldg.
+580 Laurel, MD 20708 Phone: 301- 313-9208 or -9271

-When forwarding materials notify the lab by email (APHIS-PPQCPHSTBeltsvilleSampleDiagnostics@usda.gov).
-Include the number of samples, screening diagnostic results, and tracking information in this communication.
-Do not ship samples on Fridays or the day before a federal holiday.
+When forwarding materials, notify the lab by email (APHIS- PPQCPHSTBeltsvilleSampleDiagnostics@usda.gov).
+Include the number of samples, screening diagnostic results, and tracking information in your email.
+Do not ship samples on Fridays or the day before a Federal holiday.

-Please see additional information for preparing and submitting samples.
+See more information for preparing and submitting samples

-Samples Collected from a Regulated Area
+Samples Collected From a Regulated Area

-A regulatory sample collected in a regulated area5 where preliminary diagnostics indicate the presence of Elsinöe australis is considered a PASS and requires confirmation by PPCDL ONLY under the following conditions:
+A regulatory sample collected in a regulated area where preliminary diagnostics indicate the presence of Elsinöe australis is considered a PASS and requires confirmation by PPCDL only under the one or both of the following conditions:

-- The sample is an unusual detection (novel symptoms or new host) and/or - The sample will result in the expansion of a previously established regulated area
+- The sample is an unusual detection (novel symptoms or new host). - The sample will result in the expansion of a previously established regulated area.